feifyKike/webdev_portfolio/README.md

 ## Images and Icons
 The images in the [src/assets/images/](https://github.com/feifyKike/webdev_portfolio/tree/main/src/assets/images) project folder are meant to serve as placeholders for your own images.
 Please intend to replace them with your own image assets.

+The project also comes pre-equipped with [heroicons](https://heroicons.com) package (from the makers of tailwind.css) which allows you to use any other additional general purpose icons in the project.
+In this project, the menu dropdown uses two such icon.

-The social media icons can be used to link your profiles in connection with the company accounts.
-Take a look at each of the company logo guidelines for further details.
+The social media icons are used link your profiles in connection with the company accounts.
+Take a look at each of the company logo guidelines for any additional usage details.

 ℹ️ All brand icons are trademarks of their respective owners.
 Do not use brand logos for any purpose except to represent the company, product, or service to which they refer.